webchick/webchick.tech/cm5qekqmo000k0al8b7iz3zgs.md

 * Can you offer an ongoing bucket of consulting hours to deal with any follow-up work, and stay engaged with them as new projects come down the line you may be a good fit for?

-## How can you create more visibility out of your expertise?
+## How can you create more visibility around your expertise?

 Try not to do one-offs.
 If you put real time/attention into helping someone (a colleague, a customer, a stranger on the Internet, etc.) see if there’s a way to turn those learnings into content that both demonstrates your expertise and acts as a resource others can learn something from.
 (Pro-tip: It is MUCH less icky-feeling to reframe Marketing as Trying To Help People, especially when that’s actually the case!)